FusionAuth/fusionauth-site/site/learn/expert-advice/security/breached-password-detection.md

 {% include _image.liquid src="/assets/img/advice/breached-password-detection/password-strength.png" alt="Password strength" class="img-fluid text-center" figure=false %}

 Make sure you are researching these providers and datasets on a regular schedule, since new breaches happen and new providers may appear.
 You'll also want to comply with any licensing or other requirements the data providers have.
 Some providers offer these datasets for free, while others may charge or ask for a donation.
 Make sure you set aside some budget for this.

-When you have found these datasets, you'll want to download them, process them, and store it.
+When you have found these datasets, you'll want to download, process, and store them.
 Again, for a starting point, you can rely on a site like Have I Been Pwned.
 Make sure you subscribe to their updates.

 ## Download and store the breached password datasets

 Now that you've catalogued the common passwords and known compromised credentials lists, you can build a system to download and store these data sets.
 Then you'll want to make them available to your authentication system.

 This is a fairly standard data ingestion problem which has been solved in many contexts, so I won't go into nitty gritty details on how to accomplish this.
 However, make sure you're ingesting this data on a regular schedule.
-You'll also want to expose this service to your application or applications, possibly using a REST API or data export.
+You'll also want to expose this service to your application or applications, possibly using an internal REST API or data export.

+If you're considering doing so, secure this service.
+Since you'll be shipping your users' passwords to and from it, use TLS.
+You may want to consider additionally encrypting the payload so that, on the off chance that if there's a TLS exploit or your certificate is hijacked, passwords sent to the service will still be secure.
+FusionAuth encrypts the password on the client side using a per-client shared secret and then sends the password payload over TLS for two layers of encryption.

+### An alternative

-Some services, such as the aforementioned Have I Been Pwned, also offer an HTTP API.
-Use these APIs if it fits your application needs.
-In general storing the datasets will give you more control and flexibility.
+Some services, such as the aforementioned Have I Been Pwned, also offer an API.
+Such third party APIs may fit your needs.
 Like any software system, in building breached password detection, you will need to make tradeoffs.

-It is certainly simpler to rely on a REST API to perform breached password checks.
+It is certainly simpler to rely on a third party API to perform breached password checks.
 What you lose is:

 * *Control*: You can no longer add your own suggested dictionaries or other customizations.
 It becomes more difficult to isolate your systems from the Internet.
 * *Performance*: You're now going over the Internet, which will almost certainly negatively affect response times.
 How much?
 It depends.
 You'll need to test.
-* *Reliability*: Integrating an outside service which may fail could affect users' ability to authenticate.
-Plan for the external service to fail to return results in a timely manner and ensure that your authentication system can handle that.
+* *Reliability*: Integrating an outside service could affect users' ability to authenticate.
+Plan for the external service to fail to return results in a timely manner and ensure that your authentication system handles it.

-Test any API thoroughly to ensure that your application won't be negatively affected by relying on it.
+Test any third party API thoroughly to ensure that your application won't be negatively affected by relying on it.
 Authentication is a critical part of any application.
 If it is degraded, then the user experience is degraded as well.

-However, for a quick solution, start with an API integration, perhaps using a [library such as these](https://haveibeenpwned.com/API/Consumers).
-It's certainly better to use an API integration than to not build this feature.
+Of course, you gain something when you use a third party API.
+Benefits include quicker time to market, reduced cost, or a simpler overall solution with fewer moving pieces.
+Starting with an API integration, perhaps using a [library such as these](https://haveibeenpwned.com/API/Consumers) may make sense.
+It's better to use a third party API integration than to not detect breached passwords at all.
 Later, you can build your own data ingestion system as your use increases or you need more control.

 In any event, you'll have a source of compromised credentials and a way to check to see if a password is in that set.